myspaghetti/macos-virtualbox/README.md

 The VirtualBox Native Execution Manager (NEM) is an experimental VirtualBox feature.
 [VirtualBox uses NEM when access to VT-x and AMD-V is blocked by virtualization software or execution protection features such as Hyper-V, WSL2, Windows Sandbox, memory integrity protection, Application Guard, Credential Guard, Device Guard, and other features and software.](https://docs.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v) macOS and the macOS installer have memory corruption issues under NEM virtualization.
 The script checks for NEM and exits with an error message if it is detected.

+[VirtualBox can run on WSL2 and WSLg with some kernel module compilation](https://github.com/myspaghetti/macos-virtualbox/issues/523).
+At the point that kernel module compilation is required, though, it's preferable to use QEMU/KVM, which on WSL2 and WSLg is orders of magnitude faster than VirtualBox.
+WSL2, WSLg, QEMU, and KVM require additional configuration that is beyond the scope of the script.

 ### Bootloaders

 The macOS VirtualBox guest is loaded without extra bootloaders, but it is compatible with [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases).
 OpenCore requires additional configuration that is beyond the scope of  the script.